Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/FAQ.md

 ### Can I pseudonymise the data myself?

 Yes.
-You do not need to use the tool packaged in co-connect-tools, you can do this process yourself to create a masked for the person (study) identifiers in your dataset.
+You do not need to use the tool packaged in carrot-cdm, you can do this process yourself to create a masked for the person (study) identifiers in your dataset.

 ## Transforming (mapping) a dataset